Members & roles

 - Holds every capability, regardless of role.

-- Is the only person who can delete a repository or transfer ownership.
+- Is the only person who can transfer ownership, rename the workspace URL, or disable / delete the workspace.

 - Appears on the Members page as an Admin with a star — the owner's role can't be changed there.